coldnight/.emacs.d/README.md

 $ git clone https://github.com/coldnight/.emacs.d ~/.emacs.d
 ```

-Open your Emacs and wait initialize done.
+Open your Emacs and wait the initialization done.

 ### Optional

- You can configure Git to connect to GitHub over SSH, if you have issues to connect to GitHub with HTTPs.
+ You can configure Git to connect to GitHub over SSH, if you encountered network issues when connected to GitHub over HTTPs.

 ```shell
 $ git config --global url."git@github.com:".insteadOf "https://github.com/"